leapdao/leapdao-website/src/posts/colony-reputation-holacracy.md

 ## How we work

+LeapDAO is a distributed team and strives to be truly decentralized.
 As a developer cooperative [LeapDAO](https://leapdao.org "LeapDAO's website") uses the holacracy governance model to structure teams and budgets in alignment with its purpose and roadmap.
 Holacracy is an extremely dynamic framework which serves us well, a model which gives responsibility to every single developer.
-We are structured in circles and regular meetings help us stay aligned to our goals.
-Circles are teams such as the dev circle or independent projects such as [Deora](https://www.deora.earth/).
+It encourages every member to work as a enterpreneur within a company, always working for the benefit of himself, the others and the collective.
+LeapDAO is structured in circles, you can imagine them as departments or domains.
+Regular meetings and calls help us stay aligned with our strategies and purpose.
+Circles are teams such as the "dev" circle or independent ecosystem projects such as [Deora](https://www.deora.earth/).
 The structure is constantly evolving, [Glassfrog](https://app.glassfrog.com/organizations/14849/orgnav/roles/10883348) is the software of our choice to keep track of it.

 <img src="/img/blog/holacracy-glassfrog-circle.jpg" alt="Current organizational overview of LeapDAO">